Shenzhen College of International Education

 High School Affiliated to Shanghai Jiao Tong University, Shanghai

-I am currently a junior with business analytics and ACMS double major.
+I am currently a senior with business analytics and ACMS double major.

-I utilized my summer enrichment award on a summer study abroad program in London.
+I spent my summer enrichment award on the London summer study abroad program.
 It is by far the most interesting and fascinating six weeks in my college life.
+I took a course featuring the London Theatre, which gave me an opportunity to watch at least 8 great musicals at different theatres in the city of London.

 Kaohsiung American School, Kaosiung